TheCyberViking/NumbersStation/README.md

 ## Usage
 - Download the full as is
 - install playsound via pip
-- Edit script with contain message = 'Your Message Without any speaces or non letters or number characters'
+- run numbersstation.py and it will ask you what you want to send you can give it anything inluding full URLs with specail characters
-- run numbersstation.py and it will start playing the numbers station and display the running message very 3 minutes
+- It will automatically start playing the numbers station and display the running message very 3 minutes

 ## Tips